This post was last updated on October 7th, 2022 at 02:37 pm.

 A nonprofit collects donations for your church’s specific cause

 Let’s say your church is starting a program to provide assistance with home and auto repairs for needy families in the community.
 We’ll call it Handiwork.
-A local nonprofit organization called United 2 Serve likes your cause and decides to host a fund raiser to contribute to the program.
+A local nonprofit organization called United 2 Serve likes your cause and decides to host a fund raiser to donate to the program.

 United 2 Serve’s constituents make various donations to United 2 Serve, which deposits the money in one of it’s bank accounts.
 United 2 Serve then gives a check to your church for the total amount of all the donations it collected.